openshift/cluster-version-operator/docs/user/reconciliation.md

 The builder does not block after an initial DaemonSet push (when the in-cluster object has generation 1).

-For subsequent updates, the builder blocks until:
+For subsequent upgrades, the builder blocks until:

 * The in-cluster object's observed generation catches up with the specified generation.
 * Pods with the release-image-specified configuration are scheduled on each node.